cyanbun96/sdlwinquake/README.md

 ------Use the new -forceoldrender flag to disable

--Changed audio rate to 11025 for more muffled WinQuake sound

 -Non-square pixels for 320x200 and 640x400 modes

 ---Can be forced on other modes with -stretchpixels

 -General feature parity with the original WinQuake